-Employees who reported to work at the Habitat for Humanity ReStore in Eagle on Saturday morning got a big surprise.
+Employees who reported to work at the Habitat for Humanity ReStore in Eagle last week got a big surprise.

 Heavy snow from last week’s storm collapsed the roof of the 31-year-old building located at the Eagle Commercial Park.
 From the street, the damage isn’t apparent because the roof collapse only affected the rear part of the building.

 “A lot of people don’t know that roof has come down,” said Eagle Building Official Bob Kohrmann.
 He noted that engineers have been called in to determine the specifics of the incident but one thing is certain — the roof couldn’t support all the heavy snow that piled up last week.

 “The back half of that building is all open, with metal support beams,” said Kohrmann.